LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * In Litium an order is **Completed** when:

-  * All shipments for the order has status **Shipped** and all not yet shipped products are on cancelled shipments
+  * All shipments for the order has status **Shipped**

+  * All not yet shipped products are on cancelled shipments

-  * All payments for non cancelled shipments are resolved
+  * All payments for non cancelled shipments are resolved (a cancelled payment is also _resolved_)

 * There is no _cancelled_ state on an order